coderauk/codera-ci-tooling/README.md

     - type: http
       port: 7061

+# Optional block, if not set then bitbucket resource will not be instantiated.
+# If set then it will create the resource and listen for pushes to bitbucket.
+bitbucket:
   # The name of the server hosting bitbucket
   # If the url is https://myserver:8080/bitbucket then the server name is myserver
   bitBucketServerName: {serverName}

   # The port of the server hosting bitbucket
   # If the url is https://myserver:8080/bitbucket then the port is 8080
   bitBucketServerPort: {serverPort}

 # Optional block, if not set then jenkins listener will not be instantiated.
 # If set then it will create and delete jenkins jobs using the template provided.